devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 ---
 layout: post
-title: Applying CNN for texts classification
+title: An overview of CNN for Image vs Text.
-description: "Diffferences and practical example of CNN for texts"
+description: "Diffferences of CNN for texts vs images"
 keywords: "CNN, NLP, Images"
 ---